i0brendan0/pokeemerald-expanded-1-10-0/README.md

 ### TODO LIST

-    - Add explanation for hidden trees and the Pokemon and items to get.
-        - Route 103 after getting Pokedex.
     - Finish new maps.
     - Expand Scorched Slab.
     - Update wild Pokemon to use new regional dex.